Darkroom: Black and white processing and printing services.

 Derek and I came across each other on Instagram.
 After seeing what he was doing I immediately asked to interview him.
 He welcomed any positive press and agreed.
 I had the Opportunity to sit down with Derek after the interview as well.

 I was able to learn a little more about his company, but more importantly what kind of person he is.
-The questionnaire part of interview was completed a few months ago.
+The questionnaire part of the interview was completed a few months ago.
 Derek’s car just recently arrived in the United States a few weeks back.
 I went to Hatfield, Pa to check it out in person last weekend.
 Also, I was able to meet part of his growing sales team; leads coming from the top Volkswagen and Lexus dealerships in the area.
 They just like Derek were very welcoming, informative, and excited about what was happening there.

 The car industry is pretty cut throat, but I was pleasantly surprised at what gentlemen and active listeners they all were.